-Besides its striking beauty, Þingvallavatn holds historical significance as the location of the ancient Icelandic parliament, the Alþingi.
+Besides its striking beauty, Þingvallavatn holds historical significance.
+The location of the ancient Icelandic parliament, the Alþingi was in close neighborhood.
 Visitors can explore the park's walking trails, witness the awe-inspiring Silfra Fissure, or engage in snorkelling, diving, and fishing. Þingvallavatn showcases the harmonious blend of nature, history, and geology that makes Iceland genuinely remarkable.

 The 'Water in Icelandic Nature' exhibition in Perlan will give you a deeper look into the country's wonders.
 Water is a big part of Icelandic nature, and in Perlan, you can experience the wonderful landscape and gain deeper insights into its importance.